Riduidel/neo4j-connector/README.markdown

 		<groupId>com.netoprise</groupId>
 		<artifactId>neo4j-connector-impl</artifactId>
 		<version>${neo4j-connector.version}</version>
-		<classifier>${neo4j.version}</classifier>
+		<classifier>${neo4j_version_with_underscores}</classifier>
 	</dependency>

-Is the connector implementation jar, shaded with all that's needed to ahve it working.
+Is the connector implementation jar, shaded with all that's needed to have it working.
 As a consequence, no other dependency should be pulled from maven. if it's not the case, you can fill a bug.

 	<dependency>
 		<groupId>com.netoprise</groupId>
 		<artifactId>neo4j-connector</artifactId>
 		<version>${neo4j-connector.version}</version>
 		<type>rar</type>
-		<classifier>${neo4j.version}</classifier>
+		<classifier>${neo4j_version_with_underscores}</classifier>
 	</dependency>

 Contains the full working resource adapter for a given neo4j version.

 Both these artifacts are currently available for neo4j versions 1.5 to 1.8.
+Notice that, due to weird restrictions in maven repositories (and especially in Nexus), classifier can't include the "." character.
+As a consequence, I had to replace those version numbers with underscored one, transforming 1.5 into 1_5, and so on ...

 Future plans
 ------------